 - 1. As proof that the examination has been successfully completed, the examination board will issue a certificate and a diploma supplement. - 2.
-Students who have successfully completed one or more assessments and to whom no certificate as referred to in Article 6.3 can be issued when leaving the university will receive a statement issued by the examination board upon request.
+Students who have successfully completed one or more assessments and to whom no certificate as referred to in Article 6.3.1 can be issued when leaving the university will receive a statement issued by the examination board upon request.
 This statement states the personal data, the course units achieved and the corresponding codes, the number of EC, the result and the date on which the result was achieved.
-The statement is requested from the Education Service Centre. - 3.
+The statement can be requested from Education and Student Affairs by the individual student. - 3.
 Further rules regarding the issue of the certificate and the statement are included in the Rules & Regulations of the examination board.